Niels Brock House: Niels Brock

 The house was built for Niels Brock in 1780.
 Brock's household consisted of nine people in 1787.
-He resided in the building with his housekeeper M.C.Adolph, his bookkeeper Jens Perch, two clerks, a female cook, a maid, a coachman and a caretaker.
+He resided in the building with his housekeeper M. C. Adolph, his bookkeeper Jens Perch, two clerks, a female cook, a maid, a coachman and a caretaker.
 The property was again home to nine residents at the 1801 census.

-The house was after Brock's death administrated by Grosserer-Societetet and the proceeds were used for grants for Efterslægtens Skole.
+After Brock's death, the house was administered by Grosserer-Societetet; the proceeds were used for grants for Efterslægtens Skole.